dmail-old/customProperty/readme.md

 item.cachedValue; // hit the cache
 ```

-When you cache a computedProperty, any subproperty change will invalidate the cache for the computedProperty.
+When you cache a computedProperty, any subproperty change will invalidate the cache.

 ```javascript
 var user = {firstName: 'damien', lastName: 'maillard'};